deruncie/BIT150_website/project-1.md

 For **Project 2**, you can refer back to this class resource to identify types of data that you can integrate to build a model for your gene.

+**Note: If you find a databases that you want to explore that indexes something other than genes, ask**

 ----

 Next: :doc:`project-2`